RP Photonics logo

 Figure 1: A “bat ear” polarization controller, containing three fiber coils which can be rotated around the input fiber's axis.

-Frequently, one uses three such coils (“bat ears”) in a sequence, where the middle coil acts as a half waveplate and the outer ones as quarter waveplates.
+Frequently, one uses three such fiber coils (“bat ears”) in a sequence, where the middle coil acts as a half waveplate and the outer ones as quarter waveplates.
 Each coil can be rotated around an axis in line with the input and output fibers.
 By adjusting the orientation of all three coils, one can transform a given input state polarization at a fixed wavelength into any output state of polarization.
-Note, however, that the effect on the polarization has some wavelength dependence.
-For high peak powers, as often occur with ultrashort pulses, there can also be nonlinear polarization rotations.
+In some cases, one uses only two coils, which is in principle sufficient.

 The diameters of the fiber coils should not be too small, as otherwise the bending would cause excessive bend losses.